 You might think that smaller tiles belong in the bathroom, but Wynne Taylor Ford shows us otherwise.
 The backsplash in this kitchen is just stunning while the other blue accents pull the whole room together.
 There is simplicity and style in the same space that you just can’t ignore.

 Blue looks great in texture too.
-The wavy surface and gradient tones of this backsplash really brings out the rusticity of the kitchen.
+The wavy surface and gradient tones of this backsplash really bring out the rusticity of the kitchen.
 Alexander and Co. definitely chose well when deciding what works best with those wood cabinets.

 Let’s not leave out turquoise.
 Such a popular color is a great option for the kitchen as well.
 Greg Terbrock Design Build really went all out on this bright and happy kitchen.
 You would almost believe it’s a beach house!

-When many people think of a red kitchen, a country kitchen comes to mind, complete with plaid valance and rooster cookie jar.
+When many people think of a red kitchen, a country kitchen comes to mind, complete with plaid valance and a rooster cookie jar.
 But this inspiring kitchen by Roselind Wilson Design shows us that red can absolutely complete a modern kitchen too.
 With minimal lines and shiny cabinet fronts, it banishes all thoughts of roosters from our minds.

 Red is definitely a fun color for eclectic kitchens as well.
 Amazing Spaces’ choice of the bright lipstick red for these kitchen cabinets is a bright invitation to hang out and create together as a family.